artifex404/wp-power-stats/readme.txt

 == Changelog ==

+= 2.1.4 =
+* Adds a new Exclusion setting: Do Not Track Exclusion
+* Fixes a bug which prevented some visitors to be tracked
+* Fixes a bug which prevented to add user exclusion
+* Updated IP Geo location database

+= 2.1.3 =
+* Add a new dashboard widget
+* Add Catalan language
+* Menu link compatibility fix

 = 2.1.2 =
-* Added portuguese translation
+* Add portuguese translation
-* Added german translation
+* Add german translation
-* Changed GeoIP detection library for better performance
+* Change GeoIP detection library for better performance

 = 2.1.1 =
 * Fixes a bug which prevented some visitors to be tracked